The Basic Steps of Creating the Perfect Flow

 Either way, the process of creating a flow from here now on is the same and includes the same options: adding a condition, action or delay.

-Stay tuned for all the upcoming articles we’ve prepared for you so you can use flows to get the most of them, grow your subscribers, keep your customers happy and skyrocket your ROI!
+Stay tuned for upcoming tutorials on how to best use SMSBump's flows and get the most of them: grow your subscribers, boost sales, keep your customers happy and skyrocket your ROI!